Go Ad-Free

 Final Words:

-There will be much written about the latest monoclonal antibody treatment for Alzheimer’s disease.
+There will be much written about monoclonal antibody treatment for Alzheimer’s disease.
 Perhaps Kisunla will eventually turn out to be an important advance against AD.
 It is also possible that it will be disappointing.
+The Cochrane review seems to point to the latter conclusion.
 In either case, the financial cost will be substantial.
 Will it break the Medicare bank?
 Only time will tell.

 Please share your own thoughts about this drug in the comment section below.
 If you think our analysis is worth sharing with friends or family, we would be grateful if you scroll to the top of the page and click on one of the icons for email or social media.
 Thank you for supporting our work.